Thursday, January 23, 2025

 I found out that her name is Asami and if you buy the DVD there is another video of her having sex at a hot spring or spa.
 I found out that there are other DVDs, one where she is a nurse.
 This is not soft porn, you see her having full sex and seeming to enjoy it.

 In none of these films is there any slapping or strangling.
 At least, in none of her pornographic films.
-I found out just recently though that in Japan she is a well recognised and well respected mainstream actress of horror movies.
+I found out just recently though that in Japan she is a well recognised and well respected mainstream actress of horror and action movies.
 Many of them extremely violent.

 I found out that her full name is Asami Sugiura, in Japanese 杉浦 亜紗美.
 She's not as pretty as some of the women in Japanese pornographic videos, such as Kotomi Asakura, Iori Mizuki and Aika in her early days.
 Kotomi has also made the move from hard core pornography into mainstream movies.